auth0/docs/articles/email/liquid-syntax.md

 # Using Liquid Syntax in Email Templates

-When setting up emails using the Email Templates available via the Auth0 Management Portal, you have the option of formatting your emails using [Liquid](https://github.com/Shopify/liquid/wiki/Liquid-for-Designers).
+When using the [Email Templates](/email) available via the Auth0 Management Portal, you have the option of selecting the appropriate data and formatting your emails using [Liquid](https://github.com/Shopify/liquid/wiki/Liquid-for-Designers).

 Liquid is an open-source templating language that extends the functionality of HTML so that your emails dynamically display various pieces of information.
 For example, you might structure the `Subject` of your emails to display the appropriate application name, rather than hardcoding a particular value: